umar4sap/BingAddMap/README.md

 Geo Location with Microsoft Api's

 >>Create Yours developer account on microsoft platform
->>Included Key woulb be work for 28 days
+>>Included Key would be work for 28 days

 Used Developer Key